-- The risks of material misstatement in the matter. - The expected nature of procedures to respond to identified risks, including the auditor's knowledge of and experience with the work of experts in relation to such matters; and the availability of alternative sources of audit evidence. - A9.
+- The nature and significance of the matter, including its complexity. - The risks of material misstatement in the matter. - The expected nature of procedures to respond to identified risks, including the auditor's knowledge of and experience with the work of experts in relation to such matters; and the availability of alternative sources of audit evidence. - A9.
 When management has used a management's expert in preparing the financial statements, the auditor's decision on whether to use an auditor's expert may also be influenced by such factors as: - The nature, scope and objectives of the management's expert's work. - Whether the management's expert is employed by the entity, or is a party engaged by it to provide relevant services. - The extent to which management can exercise control or influence over the work of the management's expert. - The management's expert's competence and capabilities. - Whether the management's expert is subject to technical performance standards or other professional or industry requirements. - Any controls within the entity over the management's expert's work.

-SSA 500 includes requirements and guidance regarding the effect of the competence, capabilities and objectivity of management's experts on the reliability of audit evidence.
+SSA 5008 includes requirements and guidance regarding the effect of the competence, capabilities and objectivity of management's experts on the reliability of audit evidence.